-Did you know B2B eCommerce sales are predicted to reach $1.8 trillion by 2023 in the U.S. alone?
-B2B businesses that haven’t yet adopted eCommerce stand to lose substantial market share if they don’t adapt to changing buyer preferences.
-In fact, our 2021 B2B buyer report found that 90% of buyers would turn to a competitor if their current suppliers’ channel couldn’t keep up.
-And another 87% of buyers said they would pay more for a supplier with excellent eCommerce capabilities.
+Did you know B2B eCommerce sales are predicted to reach $20.9 trillion by 2027?
+B2B businesses that haven’t adopted eCommerce stand to lose substantial market share if they don’t adapt to changing buyer preferences.
+In fact, our 2022 B2B buyer report found that 85% of buyers would turn to a competitor if their current supplier’s channel couldn’t keep up.
+And another 81% of buyers said they would pay more for a supplier with excellent eCommerce capabilities.

 So what does that mean for B2B companies?
 Simply put, your buyers are demanding better digital experiences, starting with commerce portal capabilities.
-The past year welcomed more eCommerce purchases than ever before with online purchases in the U.S. growing by 44% year over year.
+80% of B2B buyers expect the same buying experience as B2C buyers.
+Now’s the time to integrate B2B eCommerce into your business strategy.

-B2B eCommerce is the process of selling products or services from one business to another via an online commerce portal.
-It’s a more efficient way to purchase products for a business due to the speed and convenience compared to more traditional forms of purchase that involve a sales team.
+B2B eCommerce is the process of buying and selling goods or services between two businesses through an online commerce portal.
+It is a way to streamline and simplify the purchasing process for businesses.
+Ecommerce is preferred due to the speed and convenience compared to more traditional forms of purchase that involve a sales team.

 Greater Brand Awareness

 - Your business can establish a strong online presence by setting up a B2B ecommerce website.
 This will make it discoverable by search engines and enable content marketing.
 Your company can make your products and services more visible to potential customers, while search engine optimization can make it easier for customers to find you when searching for specific products or services.

 - B2B eCommerce buyers are now conducting more than half of their research online.
 By leveraging B2B eCommerce, your business can expand its customer base beyond its traditional industry boundaries and tap into new markets.